Andheri tower blaze: We'd rather jump than burn to death, say firemen

-In a chilling account, a few firefighters recall how strong winds, Lotus Business Park's dysfunctional fire equipment and a sudden shortage of water made fighting the flames and escaping the clutches of death a Herculean task
+In a chilling account, a few firefighters recall how strong winds, Lotus Business Park's dysfunctional fire equipment made fighting the flames and escaping death a Herculean task

 On Friday morning, when a major fire broke out on the 21st floor of Lotus Business Park on New Link Road in Andheri West, 10 firemen, including SK Bhandgar and Nagesh Gawli, were stranded on the building’s terrace.
 With strong winds fanning the flames and portions of the glass facade falling off due to the fire’s impact, the only thought that crossed Bhandgar’s and Gawli’s minds was that they would rather jump off the highrise than get charred to death.

 The gutted remains of a part of Lotus Business Park which caught fire on Friday.
 Pic/Suresh KK